angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 1 most of the time which, although can be a heavy detriment to a deck comprised of predominantly 1 cost cards, does not stop the deck winning the game.

-Although it certainly is convenient trying to get {{BBB}} from Dark Ritual, you can easily just cast it from lands.
+Although it certainly is convenient trying to get {B}{B}{B} from Dark Ritual, you can easily just cast it from lands.
 It is perfectly fine getting to turn three without having fetched and just finding 3 black sources to cast Doomsday.
 From that point you don't have to cast a single 1 mana spell.

 <row variant="pile">{{!IU}} {{!LP}} {{!LP}} {{!EoA}} {{!TO}}</row>